felwal/felwal.github.io/content/projects/dh2642-flowerfield.md

 ---
 title: Flowerfield
-summary: A website for collecting and categorising images of plants
+summary: Web app for collecting and categorising images of plants
-team: [Elliot Darth, Matias Eriksson, Linus Wallin]
 published:
 modified:
 started: 2022-11-23